sternumiot/ut-infra/README.md

 - Clone the repo at `/opt/ut-infra` or inside your project as a submodule.
 Please note the git submodules
 - Run `dep.sh`
 - Run `make`
+- Define `TOOLCHAIN` to select the compiler ot use

 ## How to Use
 - Copy the `unitests_makefile/example_unitests_config.mk` file to your `tests` and name it `unitests_config.mk`